ashleysally00/seo-structured-data-fixes/README.md

 This update improves clarity, keeps the wording natural, and still reinforces keywords like **Ashley Rice books** and **wholesale**.

+## Penelope’s Corner SEO Update ✨

+We created a new page on the site called **Penelope’s Corner**, designed as a reader-first space that highlights Ashley Rice’s **most-quoted and most-reposted poems** — the ones people often search for, share on social media, or post on quote sites.

+### Why this matters
+- **SEO boost** → By including the full text of popular poems (e.g., *Friends*, *Women Who Change the World*), the page captures search traffic and helps people find Ashley’s work through Google.
+- **Reader engagement** → The page is written in Penelope’s voice, making it feel like a personal gift rather than a sales page.
+- **Good faith / authenticity** → While optimized for SEO, the intent is primarily to serve readers by giving them direct access to the words they love.

+### How poems are presented
+Each featured poem is shown in **two ways**:
+1. **Text version** → ensures accessibility, readability on all devices, and SEO indexing.
+2. **Image version** → shows the original illustrated card/book pages from Blue Mountain Arts, keeping the charm and authenticity of the original design.

+### Image optimization
+We optimized all images in **Photoshop** before uploading:
+- **Width:** ~1200px (sized for clean display across desktop and mobile).
+- **Resolution:** 72 dpi (standard for web, prevents oversized files).
+- **Format:** JPEG (balance of quality and load speed).

+This choice keeps pages visually rich while still loading quickly, which supports both **user experience** and **Core Web Vitals**.

+### Result
+*Penelope’s Corner* is now both **reader-first and search-friendly**:
+- Fans can read and share Ashley Rice’s most-loved poems in one place.
+- The page reinforces **Ashley Rice poems** as a searchable entity in Google.
+- Combining text + optimized images balances authenticity, SEO, and performance.

 ### About Page SEO Update

 The About page originally had a short description that mentioned Ashley Rice as an author and illustrator, but it didn’t clearly distinguish her from other people with the same name.
 It also didn’t emphasize **Ashley Rice Books** as a branded keyword.